Issues in Forced Migration

 - Module Code:

 - Taught in:

 - Term 2

-By the end of the course, students should have:
+By the end of the module, students should have:

 - Familiarity with the terms and principles of international refugee law and with changing patterns of forced migration over the second half of the 20th century.